 Recipe tips and FAQs

-You can serve kookoo alone or with yogurt, lavash, radishes and/or cucumbers.
+You can serve kookoo alone or with mast o khiar (yogurt with cucumbers), lavash, radishes and/or cucumbers.
 Besides serving it at a Persian New Year feast, you can serve kuku for breakfast, lunch or even an appetizer.

 Instant Pot Kuku Sabzi (Persian Herb Quiche)